cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 However, it will make your Dashboard subject to the limitations of your new plan.
 For example, downgrading to the *Seed* plan will limit data retention to 30 days and test recordings to 500 per billing period.

 ## {% fa fa-angle-right %} What happens once I reach the test recording limit?
-After the limit is reached on the free plan, any test run with the `--record` flag will error and not complete.
-You could turn off the `--record` and run your tests locally, but the results will not be sent to the Dashboard.

-For paid plans, once the limit is reached, any test run with the `--record` flag will run to completion, but the run results will not be viewable in the Dashboard.
-You will be able to see the run results after upgrading.
-Additionally, parallelization is disabled until after upgrading or until the end of the billing period.
+After exceeding 100% of your plan’s test recording limit, parallelization will be disabled and new test recordings will be hidden from the dashboard.

+In order to avoid any interruption in service, we recommend that you review your usage and select a plan that satisfies your usage requirements.
+You can do this by:

+1. Logging into the Dashboard
+2. Select your organization
+3. Navigate to the Billing and Usage tab
+4. Review your organization’s usage
+5. Scroll down and select “Upgrade” under your plan of choice